Chrishon-Socket/Maraca/README.md

 private func setupMaraca() {

-    // If you are unfamiliar with the Socket Mobile Capture SDK let appKey =        <Your App Key>
+    let appKey =        <Your App Key>
     let appId =         <App ID>
     let developerId =   <Your Developer ID>